 chemical filter media, the filter media chemically bonds with the waste molecules and holds onto them, thereby removing them from the aquarium.

-Various filters offer various combinations of the different filtration methods:
+Different filters offer various combinations of each filtration method:

 Power filters provide the convenience of a filter that hangs off of the back of the tank, and media changes are generally simple and convenient.
-Most of these types of filters use a cartridge that contains the media used.
-Some will also use a permanent type of biological filtration such as a sponge or bio-wheel.
+Most of these types of filters use a cartridge, making media replacement extremely convenient.
+Some will also employ a permanent type of biological filtration such as a sponge or bio-wheel.
 They are good all-around filters and great for smaller aquariums (55 gallons or less).
 Larger aquariums may warrant more than one, or upgrade to a different type of filtration.

 Wet/Dry filters use a biological media, such as Bio-balls, or Bio-Wheels, to provide a very efficient biological filter.
 The water is usually distributed through a drip plate or spray bar across the biological media.
 This allows for optimum biological efficiency, and gas exchange.
 A wet/dry filter will typically use a sponge or other type of media for mechanical filtration.
 Chemical filtration may be added by the user.